GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts/_content.md

 The new environment is available automatically upon login from COB 9 June.

-If a Jupyterlab session was still running from before the switch it will be unaffected and continue to use the older environment until the next time a session is started.
+If a Jupyterlab session is still running from before the switch it will be unaffected and continue to use the older environment until the next time a session is started.
 If you wish to start a new session to ensure the new environment is loaded, this can be done within a Jupyterlab session by clicking:

 **File** &gt; **Hub Control Panel** &gt; **Stop My Server** &gt; **Start My Server**